aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 This lets us reference it in a postcondition or `ensures` clause.
 Postconditions are things that MUST be true about the result of the function.
-We could have `: AwsKmsResource`.
-But for reasons beyond the scope of this workshop the other is often preferred.

 ## Step 7